Defining Sexual Misconduct

 Defining Sexual Misconduct investigates shifts in media coverage of sexual violence and details significant changes in public discourse about sexual harm.

-In 2015, the New York Times ran just a single headline with the term “sexual misconduct. ” Three years later, it ran dozens of such headlines, averaging more than one per week, and expanded coverage across other media organizations followed.
+In 2015, the New York Times ran just a single headline with the term “sexual misconduct.”
+Three years later, it ran scores of such headlines, averaging more than one per week, and expanded coverage across other media organizations followed.
 This shift in coverage is reflective of significant changes in public discourse about sexual harm helping to hold some perpetrators accountable for their behaviour and paved the path for #MeToo and related movements against sexual abuse and harm to receive national and global attention.

 In Defining Sexual Misconduct, Stacey Hannem and Christopher Schneider trace contemporary shifts in power in relation to the increased recognition and censure of sexual misconduct and the ways in which the shifting social landscape is communicated in the coverage of sexual misconduct in media.